-20. WINDING UP
+21. WINDING UP

-- 20.1 The Society may be wound up voluntarily if, at a Meeting, Active Grower Members pass a simple majority resolution: - (a) requiring the Society to be wound up; or - (b) subject to compliance with subpart 6 of the Act, to appoint a liquidator. - 20.2 If the Society is wound up, any surplus assets of the Society after the payment of all costs, debts and liabilities shall be disposed of to one or more not-for-profit entities in accordance with section 216 of the Act. - 20.3 For the avoidance of doubt, no part of any surplus assets may be paid to or distributed amongst the Members or other owners of the Society.
+- 21.1 The Society may be wound up voluntarily if, at a Meeting, Active Grower Members pass a simple majority resolution: - (a) requiring the Society to be wound up; or - (b) subject to compliance with subpart 6 of the Act, to appoint a liquidator. - 21.2 If the Society is wound up, any surplus assets of the Society after the payment of all costs, debts and liabilities shall be disposed of to one or more not-for-profit entities within New Zealand having objectives similar to those of the Society in accordance with section 216 of the Act. - 21.3 For the avoidance of doubt, no part of any surplus assets may be paid to or distributed amongst the Members or other owners of the Society.

-21. AMENDMENT OF CONSTITUTION
+22. AMENDMENT OF CONSTITUTION

-21.1 With the exception of this clause, this Constitution may be amended by a resolution passed by Extraordinary Resolution of Active Grower Members entitled to vote and voting at a Meeting of which notice has been given in accordance with clause 10.
-No alteration shall be made to this Constitution if it would enable the income or other funds of the Society to be used for or be available for the private pecuniary profit of

-- any Member or in any other way would affect the charitable or non-profit status of the Society. - 21.2 Every notice given in terms of clause 21.1 shall set out the wording and purpose of the proposed amendment to this Constitution. - 21.3 The Society may from time to time make, amend or rescind regulations or by-laws not inconsistent with this Constitution governing the affairs of the Society and the procedures at its Meetings. - 21.4 The decision of the Board on the interpretation of this Constitution or any matter or thing not contained in this Constitution and which pertains to the Society shall be conclusive and binding on all Members unless revoked at a Meeting.
+- 22.1 With the exception of this clause, this Constitution may be amended by a resolution passed by Extraordinary Resolution of Active Grower Members entitled to vote and voting at a Meeting of which notice has been given in accordance with clause 10.
+No alteration shall be made to this Constitution if it would enable the income or other funds of the Society to be used for or be available for the private pecuniary profit of any Member or in any other way would affect the charitable or non-profit status of the Society. - 22.2 Every notice given in terms of clause 22.1 shall set out the wording and purpose of the proposed amendment to this Constitution. - 22.3 The Society may from time to time make, amend or rescind regulations or by-laws not inconsistent with this Constitution governing the affairs of the Society and the procedures at its Meetings. - 22.4 The decision of the Board on the interpretation of this Constitution or any matter or thing not contained in this Constitution and which pertains to the Society shall be conclusive and binding on all Members unless revoked at a Meeting.

-22. CONTACT PERSON
+23. CONTACT PERSON

-[Required change - see Part B of the Explanatory Notes] For the purposes of the Act, the contact person of the Society shall be the Chief Executive.
+For the purposes of the Act, the contact person of the Society shall be the Chief Executive.

-23. NOTICES
+24. NOTICES

-- 23.1 Any notice required or permitted to be given under this Constitution shall be validly given if sent to the last known address of the person as shown in the records of the Society and shall be deemed to have been delivered: - (a) if delivered by hand, on delivery; - (b) if given by post, five Business Days after posting; and - (c) if by email, then on the first Business Day following the day on which the email is sent. - 23.2 The Board may, in its discretion, make and amend such further provisions relating to the receipt and delivery of notices as it considers appropriate.
+- 24.1 Any notice required or permitted to be given under this Constitution shall be validly given if sent to the last known address of the person as shown in the records of the Society and shall be deemed to have been delivered: - (a) if delivered by hand, on delivery; - (b) if given by post, five Business Days after posting; and - (c) if by email, then on the first Business Day following the day on which the email is sent. - 24.2 The Board may, in its discretion, make and amend such further provisions relating to the receipt and delivery of notices as it considers appropriate.